Skip to content

 VI.
 Correctness

-Use of false and unnecessary facts in the message is not proper.
-For correct message the following points should be considered:
+The use of false and unnecessary facts in the message is not proper.
+For the correct message the following points should be considered:

 1. Give correct facts.
-Sender should ensure that language and facts given are correct.
+The sender should ensure that language and facts given are correct.

 2. Send the message at the proper time.
-Outdated information is useless and therefore, message must be transmitted and responded at the proper time.
+Outdated information is useless and therefore, messages must be transmitted and responded to at the proper time.
+(BCom 1st Year Principles of Effective Communication Notes Study Material)

 3. Send the message in a suitable form.
-Message must be communicated in a suitable form, so that receiver does not have any problem.
+The message must be communicated in a suitable form, so that receiver does not have any problems.
+(BCom 1st Year Principles of Effective Communication Notes Study Material)

-In today’s business environment, the business communication has become very expensive.
+In today’s business environment, business communication has become very expensive.
 Moreover, the business environment has also become extremely busy.
 Hence, the sender must consider the above points.
+(BCom 1st Year Principles of Effective Communication Notes Study Material)

 VII.
 Integrity